Claude Code SEO: Automated Blog Optimization Guide

 Whether you're optimizing a personal blog or managing content for clients, Claude Code agents provide a powerful framework for automating SEO best practices.
 The initial investment in creating an agent pays dividends every time you publish new content.

 If you're interested in the other technical implementations on this site, check out how I built the blog feature itself with Next.js, implemented secure contact forms, and created a modern portfolio with Next.js 15.
+For more Claude Code productivity strategies, see my token management guide and legacy codebase practitioner's guide.
 Each post now benefits from the systematic SEO optimization described in this case study.

 Ready to automate your SEO workflow?
 Start by creating your own Claude Code agent and running your first audit.
 The results might surprise you.